noegroup/OperatorForces4CG/README.md

 Pretrained models
 ------------
-Pretrained models are available in the models folder.
+Pretrained example models are available in the `models` directory, and additional models can be provided upon request.